shankar-r10n/spt-aca-hol/README.md

 Markeblitz is a rapidly growing market research firm which has recently **acquired 2 different startups** and their respective product lines.

 One of the acquisition is a  market analytics firm that develops mostly on the **Microsoft web tech stack** – Dotnet Core , ASP.Net Web API et.al.
-The other acquistion is a marketing UX firm focusing mostly on **different UI libraries.**
+The other acquisition is a marketing UX firm focusing mostly on **different UI libraries.**

 Marketblitz – is at a juncture where they want to consolidate ALL their offerings as a single API suite while ensuring their top talent is retained  and continues to work on their respective areas of expertise.
 They hope to structure some of the existing **core APIs for internal usage only** – parts of which could be used by the **new API suite which would be customer facing.** After the first phase of consolidation, they expect to beta test – at which point they **foresee some challenges with A/B testing** and are also concerned as to how they will meet **scaling needs** if/when the pilot becomes successful with increasing demand from end-users.
 The Dev team is a mix of developers who are conversant with Azure and the ones who are just getting started on Azure.